 It’s been a source of confusion ever since Lee Zlotoff first announced he owned the rights to MacGyver.
-We naturally assumed he meant all the rights to everything, but we now know that’s not the case and exactly how it all fights together is a little tricky.
+We naturally assumed he meant all the rights to everything, but we now know that’s not the case and exactly how it all fits together is a little tricky.

 So, who owns what and how does it all fit together for new material?